Chilled Watermelon and Tomato Soup

 - Serve chilled soup in soup bowls or ice cream bowls or use hollowed out watermelon as a serving dish.
 Add water melon balls and cilantro or other garnish.

-Why North Americans eat more watermelon than the rest of the world
+Have you ever wondered why Americans and Canadians eat more watermelon than the rest of the world

 Believe it or not, elephants and watermelons have one thing in common.
 They don’t fit into a European refrigerator.